kylrth/kylrth.github.io/content/post/value-of-the-church.md

 ---
-title: "My search for value in the church"
+title: "my search for value in the church"
 date: 2021-01-12T06:26:11-08:00
 draft: true
 tags: ["religion"]